 Friends Indeed Gallery is an absurdly small experimental vitrine featuring works for sale by leading local and international contemporary artists.
 Our gallery borders San Francisco’s historic Chinatown and downtown Financial District.

 As a curator-led gallery, 99% of our artwork placements are with museums or collectors involved with institutions before or after they acquire work to support the longevity of the artists we champion.
 Relatedly, we believe in making the often opaque process of buying art approachable for our clients.
-We support conversations surrounding diaspora, mentorship for young artists, with an overall aim of fostering a healthy arts eco-system in the San Francisco art community.
+Often times, we work with international curators to organize thoughtful group exhibitions.
+We support conversations surrounding diaspora, mentorship for young artists, with an overall aim of fostering a healthy and equitable arts eco-system in the San Francisco art community.

 Friends Indeed Gallery is founded by curator-dealer Micki Meng with Eric Li and Nazlı Ercan.

 Sign up to recieve updates.

 Sarah Hotchkiss: Sleuth is on view from June 11 - July 31, 2020.